 Stretch your legs and explore the historic site on foot and take on our outdoor assault course.View a map of the site

 Experience the history and drama of flight as never before!
 Discover amazing aircraft and stories in our military and civil aviation hangars and immerse yourself in the wartime history of our historic airfield.Explore the hangars

-Explore the highlights of the historic airfield with this new family trail.
+Explore the museum collections and historic airfield with our family trails.

 It's over 40 years since Scotland's Concorde took to the skies in the first BA Concorde fleet commercial passenger flight.
 Don't miss the chance to get up close to G-BOAA.

 Experience the history and drama of flight in spectacular hangars and galleries.

 East Fortune Airfield is the UK's best-preserved Second World War airfield.
 Discover its history from its beginnings in the First World War to its transformation to a national museum.